The International Trade Blog Export Compliance

 3. Document All Your Compliance Efforts

-If you do get a potential match and decide to move forward with exporting to that party, document how you came to the decision to decide to ship.
+If you do get a potential match and decide to move forward with exporting to that party, document how you came to the decision to ship.
 For example, you reached out to BIS and were notified that it was OK to proceed.

-Keep your records for at least five years, and regularly audit your results to make sure the right decisions are being made and the procedures outlined in your EMCP are being followed.
+Keep your records for at least five years, and regularly audit your results to make sure the right decisions are being made and the procedures outlined in your ECP are being followed.
 Here’s a checklist you can follow to audit your company's export procedures.

 Your Best Bet

 The easiest and most efficient way to run denied party screenings, document your results, and keep records is to use Shipping Solutions software.
 Let us show you how Shipping Solutions software can save you time, money and plenty of frustration with your export compliance tasks.